cvasseng/timeflies.js/README.md

 After starting the server as descripted above, go to [http://127.0.0.1:3050/helloworld.html](http://127.0.0.1:3050/helloworld.html) in your browser for a full listing of examples.

-#Usage
+#Usage and API Reference

 **Creating a timeline control**

-    var timeline = tf.Sequencer(document.body);
+    var timeline = tf.Sequencer(document.body, options);

 The first argument is the DOM node to attach to.
+Notice the lack of `new` - this is not a typo. timeline.js is implemented in a functional-style, without prototype-based inheritance or classic OOP emulation patterns.

+The second argument is an object containing the timeline options.
+It's an optional argument, and can contain any and all of the following:

+    {
+      initialLanes: <number of lanes to initially create (default is 10)>,
+      initialZoom: <initial zoom factor (default is 1)>,
+      looping: <initial loop state (default is false)>
+    }

 **A note on events**